 A well developed exit strategy means the salon makes profits that are are near or above a 10% margin.
 Owners should begin by making the business not solely dependent upon you.
 When staff is at low risk of leaving with the sale of your salon, this is the most ideal position to be in, as an owner.

 Look, we don’t all arrive in this sweet space of selling, and that’s ok!
-You still probably have a valuable sale in your future.
+You still probably have a valuable salon for sale in your future.

 This is the big question!
 While there is a long list of market variables that contribute to a fair sales price, there are a few guaranteed assets you can include.

-Small business valuation differs from a salon valuation.
+Traditional small business valuations differs from a salon valuation.
 Taking into account the aforementioned example of a true asset, the beauty biz is a different market.

-Working with a insider who has an investment in the beauty industry, is the best advice when thinking about how to sell your beauty salon.
-Understand what a hair stylist, buyer or investor deems valuable- contact us today for a free consultation!
+Working with a salon selling insider who has an investment in the beauty industry, is the best advice when thinking about how to sell your beauty salon.
+Understand what a hair stylist, buyer or investor deems valuable- contact us today for a free salon seller consultation!

 Someone once told me a business broker is a glorified real estate agent!
 In my experience, this is true.
 Selling beauty industry businesses involves marketing.
 Brokers only work within the confines of their platforms.